echo-five/sparky-api-client-php/README.md

 ### Accept Unsafe Certificates

-This method allows to disable the cURL SSL verify peer, for example: accepting self-signed SSL certificates in development.
+This method allows to disable the cURL SSL verify peer.
+For example: accepting self-signed SSL certificates in development.

 > acceptUnsafeCertificatesByDisablingCurlSllVerifyPeer()

 **WARNING:**
 **This method is intended for API development and testing purposes only.**
 **It should NEVER be used when consuming production APIs, as it disables SSL verification.**
 **Only use this when testing against local API instances with self-signed certificates.**

 This method returns the class instance itself.
 For convenience, this method is chainable.

 Example: